Medical Editor: John P. Cunha, DO, FACOEP

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-Stop taking atorvastatin and call your doctor at once if you have any of these serious side effects:
+Also call your doctor at once if you have:

-- nausea, upper stomach pain, itching, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).
+- liver problems--upper stomach pain, weakness, tired feeling, loss of appetite, dark urine, jaundice (yellowing of the skin or eyes); or

-Less serious side effects may include:
+Common side effects may include:

-- mild muscle pain;
+- joint pain;

 - diarrhea; or

 Read the entire detailed patient monograph for Lipitor (Atorvastatin Calcium)

 The following serious adverse reactions are discussed in greater detail in other sections of the label:

-Liver enzyme abnormalities [see WARNINGS AND PRECAUTIONS]
+- Liver enzyme abnormalities [see WARNINGS AND PRECAUTIONS]

-Because clinical trials are conducted under widely varying conditions, the adverse reaction rates observed in the clinical studies of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in clinical practice.
+Because clinical trials are conducted under widely varying conditions, the adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.